 WHAT TO EXPECT DURING THE COURSE:

-While we work our way through the engine assembly process, we will take many opportunities to understand the critical concept that we have a “series of dependent events” conspiring against us and any change we affect in one component can have adverse effects on other systems or components.
+While we work our way through the engine design process, we will take many opportunities to understand the critical concept that we have a “series of dependent events” conspiring against us and any change we affect in one component can have adverse effects on other systems or components.
 (This is a cardinal principle of our philosophy and an exceptionally valuable lesson to be learned throughout the course).

 We will have in-depth discussions combined with hands-on exercises designed to provoke students to think outside the normal accepted standards of engine building.